whippo/Oceanus_2019/README.md

 Geographic location of data collection:	Coastal region of Oregon from Newport to Coos Bay, nearshore to 40 miles offshore.
 More detailed locations listed in site data.

 Funding sources that supported the collection of the data:
+Oceangoing Research Vessel Program Grant awarded to Craig Young by Oregon State University Research Assistantship for Ross Whippo from the Coastal Trophic Ecology Lab (OIMB)

 _______________________________________
 SHARING/ACCESS INFORMATION